-PC Alternatives to MainStage
+Alternatives to MainStage for PC

 MainStage’s Enormous suite of features, Detailed stock Plugins and sample library, low price point, and classic Apple only place it into a league of its own.
 In other words, there’s absolutely no true MainStage competition from the PC world.
 That said, there are a couple of PC-compatible apps that do an adequate job of copying a tiny subset of all MainStage’s features.

 In comparison to MainStage and Cantabile Performer, Gig Performer Is comparatively new to the scene.
-The program began improvement in 2015 and now supports both the Windows and macOS.
-A couple of Gig Performer’s key features include setlist support, predictive loading to get easy patch changes, optimize CPU usage, bi-directional MIDI controller, and also a proprietary scripting language.
+The program began improvement in 2015 and now supports both Windows and macOS.
+A couple of Gig Performer’s key features include setlist support, predictive loading to get easy patch changes, optimize CPU usage, a bi-directional MIDI controller, and also a proprietary scripting language.